-If you do what you always do and what everyone else does you will get the same result that you and others always get.
+If you do what you always do and what everyone else does, you will get the same result that you and others always get.
 If those results are outstanding then by all means continue.
-If they serve purely to maintain the status quo and create a business environment of apathy then it’s time to make waves.
+When they serve purely to maintain the status quo and create a business environment of apathy, it’s time to make waves.

 – Making it all about you

-It’s human nature for all of us to want to look good, connect with others and be liked; there’s nothing wrong with that.
+It’s human nature for all of us to want to look good, connect with others and be liked.
+There is nothing wrong with that.